-Sternbach solved that problem by placing deuterium tanks at the top of the Enterprise-D’s warp core, which provided the necessary matter.
+Sternbach solved this problem by placing deuterium tanks at the top of the Enterprise-D’s warp core, which provided the necessary matter.

 The Original Series touched on many of these concepts but wasn’t clear or consistent, so we wrote a lot of memos which eventually became the TNG Technical Manual.

-The structural elements of the second floor were kept intact while the rest of the set was rebuilt.
+The structural elements of the second floor were kept intact for The Next Generation.
+The rest of the set was rebuilt.
 It was given an open floor plan, with several corridors providing access to the room.

-Light fixtures were added to either side of the master systems display midway through the first season and the display itself was updated (the color scheme changed from green to blue) in season 3.
+Light fixtures were added to either side of the master systems display midway through the first season.
+The display itself changed from green to blue in Season 3.

 The “pool table” was introduced in “No Where No One Has Gone Before”.
 Early in the episode, the main corridor passing through the set was still half-open.
-Later in the episode, the same doorframe is walled off with a console.
-It would be permanently blocked from the second season onward.
+Toward the end, the same doorframe is walled off with a console.
+It would be permanently blocked from Season 2 onward.